Have you played the “Chinese whisper” game before? The game which is quite popular as the “telephone” game?

-The days of using pen and paper to manage work orders are now gone.
+Long gone are the days where you use a pen and paper to manage the work orders.
 Using a mobile device to get information and track tasks helps your team manage their work orders from anywhere and anytime.
 69% of IT decision-makers believe that BYOD (Bring Your Own Device) policies are valuable for any workplace.
 It saves your employees valuable time.
 Sometimes, your maintenance team may need to send a note, ask a question while working in the field.
 So, giving them a device that allows them to communicate makes them more efficient and productive.

-Prioritize Work Order and Gather the Right Information
+Prioritize Work Order & Gather the Right Information

 Incorrect information won’t help you complete the task perfectly.
 It’s always vital to collect the correct work order information.
 For example, suppose a requester requests maintenance for a specific machine component, and your maintenance manager or supervisor gets the incorrect information.
 In that case, your maintenance team will invest their work time in a different machine component.
 And the right one won’t get fixed.
 So, keep the information legit.

 Also, make sure to prioritize your work order wisely.
 We all know that it’s impossible to manage everything at once.
 That’s why prioritizing tasks helps a lot to complete work in a scheduled time.

 Different Work Order Management Methods